Custom Adapters

 Optional: Config Schema

-If your adapter needs per-product configuration (API keys, instance URLs, etc.), define a config_schema using JSON Schema:
+If your adapter needs per-template configuration (API keys, instance URLs, etc.), define a config_schema using JSON Schema:

 curl -X POST https://api.bedrock.orinlabs.org/api/toolbox/adapters/ \